olepoeschl/NQueensFAF-GUI/README.md

 We are very excited!

 ## 1.16 (latest):
-      - implemented (fast!)
-SymSolver for finding solutions that are symmetric with respect to 90 or 180 degree rotation
+      - implemented SymSolver for finding solutions that are symmetric with respect to 90 or 180 degree rotation
       - enable counting of unique solutions
       - extend capabilities of the command line version, for example auto saves, unique solution counter and config file
 ## 1.15: